ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

 *   What Is A Variable? - A script will have to temporarily store the bits of information it needs to do its job.
 It can store this data into variables.
     -   When writing JS you must tell the interpreter every individual step that you want it to perform.
 This involves alot of data.
     -   Variable is a good name for this concept because the data stored can change/vary each time the script runs.
+*   Variables - How to declare them
+    -   Before you can use a variable, you need to announce that you want to use it.
+This involves creating the variable and giving it a name.
+Programmers say that you declare the variable. i.e... var is the variable keyword, quantity is the variable name.
+JS knows that var is used to declare/create a variable.
+The second name, quantity, is the identifier.
+If a variable name is more than one word, it is usually written in camelCase.
+Meaning the first letter of the first word is lower case and the first letter of the second word is uppercase.